Question: Which Equal Rights are Denied to Gay People?

 Right now, gays and lesbians are actually denied 1138 rights given to heterosexuals.
 Here are some of the ways in which GLBT people are not equal under the eyes of the law:

-- Marriage: Same sex partners can only legally wed in twelve states and the District of Columbia.
+- Marriage: Same sex partners can only legally wed in 17 states and the District of Columbia.

 - Protection from Discrimination: In many states, you do not have the right to protection from harassment and discrimination based on sexual orientation.